GOA TRIP PLAN FOR 3 DAYS.

 Among many such forts to visit in Goa, one of the most famous forts to visit in Goa.
 From here we can get a stunning view of the Mandovi river and the Arabian sea is Reis Magos fort.
 In Goa reis, Magos fort resort is one of the best tourist spots.

-Recently restored by the government, this famous fort in Goa lies a few km within the heart of the capital city, Panjim, and gets overshadowed by the tourists due to the fame of Aguada and Chapora Fort.
+Recently the government restored this famous fort in Goa that lies a few km within the heart of the capital city, Panjim, The tourist may overshadow this place due to the fame of Aguada and Chapora Fort.
 The entry fee to this famous fort in Goa is 50Rs per head with 250 RS extra for a single camera.
-This famous fort in Goa is very much visible from the Panjim side of the Mandovi river while Panjim can be seen from the Eastern terrace of the fort guarded by three canons.
+This famous fort in Goa is very much visible from the Panjim side of the Mandovi river while Panjim.
+You can see it from the Eastern terrace of the fort guarded by three canons.